Henry8r8w/UofWa-lecture-notes/Quarter Winter - 2025/CSE 351 - Hardware and Software Interface/L2_Memory and Data 1.md

 - A group of 4 bits (1 hex digit) is called a nibble
 - A group of 8 bits (2 hex digits) is called a byte

+Given b^n as your encoding size where b is the base and n is the num of bit representation, you should notice
+- b is in range of symbol with [0: b -1]
+- n is the number of X in the 0bXXX (in this case, n = 3)
 ### Fixed-Length Binary (Review)
 -Becasue storage is finite in reailty, everything is stored as 'fixed' length
     - Data is moved and manipulated in fixed-length chunks